kingsotn/pages/README.md

 # What I will be building:
 A platform that takes video as an input and produces bite-sized blogs for [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) optimization.

+- Will support 1-click deployment of SEO-optimized blogs
+- edit each <h>??

 # Progress
 ![](left-init.png)
 ![](loading.png)